2Abendsegler/GClh/README.md

 *Powerful, configurable tool to improve and expand the geocaching pages.*<br>
 <br>

-*GC little helper II* is a powerful tool to enhance and extend the functionality on the geocaching pages of www.geocaching.com.
+The *GC little helper II* is a powerful tool to enhance and extend the functionality on the geocaching pages of www.geocaching.com.
 All features can be configured in a configuration menu.
 The tool uses english as language.<br>

 It is free of charge, without any advertising and is already used by thousands of users.<br>